MicrosoftDocs/playfab-docs/playfab-docs/sdks/actionscript/quickstart.md

 }
 ```

-In your favorite text-editor, update the contents of `GettingStarted.xml` as shown below.
+In your favorite text-editor, update the contents of `GettingStarted.xml` as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>